Student Rights and Student Responsibilities

 - Advocate for change in any law, policy, or regulation.

-- Present a complaint to teachers, counselors, or the school principal if the actions, inactions, or decisions made by a school official do not seem to be in the best interest of the student, and to expect a response.
+- Present a concern or complaint to teachers, counselors, or the school principal if the actions, inactions, or decisions made by a school official do not seem to be in the best interest of the student, and to expect a response.

 FCPS expects students to balance expression of their rights with observance of their responsibilities.
 Even the youngest children can demonstrate accountability by treating others fairly and following the rules.